 - Have a signed parent permission slip on file - Must be present for (5) consecutive days prior to Flex Friday.
-This includes the current week (M-Th) and the previous Friday, (if not earned off). - If it is a shortened week (4 or less days), students are required to attend on Friday.
-These Fridays for 2019-2020are: 8/9, 9/6, 10/4, 10/11, 11/15, 1/10, 1/24, 2/21 - Must be up to date on all required class work - Must be in class and ready to work when the bell rings - Must be productive 100% of the time - Must maintain acceptable behavior and citizenship - Must adhere to any additional conditions as stipulated by the classroom teacher - If students qualify, but are enrolled in a Friday VCI class, they MUST STILL ATTEND that class and then may leave for the second study hall at 10:05. - Parent will be notified via email and phone call on Thursday evening, if their student qualifies for Friday Incentive off that week.
+This includes the current week - (M-Th) and the previous Friday, (if not earned off). - If it is a shortened week (4 or less days), students are required to attend on Friday - Must be up to date on all required class work - Must be in class and ready to work when the bell rings - Must be productive 100% of the time - Must maintain acceptable behavior and citizenship - Must adhere to any additional conditions as stipulated by the classroom teacher - If students qualify, but are enrolled in a Friday VCI class, they MUST STILL ATTEND that class and then may leave for the second study hall at 10:05. - Parent will be notified via email and phone call on Thursday evening, if their student qualifies for Friday Incentive off that week.

 CREDITS: Students earn credits towards graduation in each class by actively participating in the learning process each day.
 Credits are granted based on the number of productive hours that a student completes during the quarter.
 Every 15 hours of productive time = I credit in a class and 75 hours of productive time equates to a 5-credit class.
 It is common for a motivated student to earn additional hours and accordingly additional credit in class.
 A student who has completed all assigned work may be assigned homework for extra credit.
 However, it is also a fact that some students, due to excessive absences, tardies, or not being on task, will receive less than the 75 hours needed for the full 5 credits.
 As a result, variable credits will be assigned for students not completing the required 75 productive hours.
 If a student loses hours because of behavior, tardy or unexcused absence, he/she may not be allowed to make up missed work.
 Credit System:

 15 Hours One Credit

 30 Hours Two Credits

 45 Hours Three Credits

 60 Hours Four Credits

-75 Hours Five Credits Quarter 15 Credits
+75 Hours Five Credits

+Quarter 15 Credits Assigned

-Assigned Semester 30 Credits
+Semester 30 Credits Assigned